pixel

 Choices

-Insight therapy is precisely about getting us to see the games we are playing — with ourselves and others.
+Insight therapy (knowing yourself) is precisely about getting us to see the games we are playing — with ourselves and others.
 When the insight comes, it’s like the V8 commercial — it involves a vigourous slap to the head.
 There’s a “Yikes!
 I AM doing that, aren’t I?”

 The wise person then accepts the information as “so,” incorporates it into their self-definition, and proceeds to making other choices.